Holme Lacy: History

-The priest shows there was a church at Holme Lacy.
+The presence of a priest is likely to indicate that there was a church at Holme Lacy.
 There were also two ploughs under the lordship's tenure in existence.

-Police force

-The village comes under the jurisdiction of the West Mercia Constabulary.
+St Cuthbert's Church

+The grade I listed St Cuthbert's Church, which dates in part from the late 13th century, is a redundant church about one mile south east of the village.
+It has been under the care of the Churches Conservation Trust since 1994.

 Holme Lacy House and its estate

+Holme Lacy House is a grade I listed building, now a Warner Leisure Hotel.

 Holme Lacy was for some centuries in the ancient family of Scudamore.
 Philip Scudamore settled here in the 14th century, and his descendant John Scudamore esq. was created a baronet in 1620, and in 1628 Baron Dromore and Viscount Scudamore, of Sligo.
 His successor, the second viscount, commissioned Anthony Deane in 1674 to build a new country mansion on the estate.

 Holme Lacy House continued to be the principal seat of the family till the year 1716, when on the death of James, the 3rd and last Viscount Scudamore, the estate was vested in Frances Scudamore (born 1711-died 1750 in childbed), his only daughter and heiress.
 In 1729 Frances married Henry Somerset 3rd Duke of Beaufort, who in 1730 assumed the name and arms of Scudamore.
 Frances was divorced in 1744 and there were no children of the marriage.

 Frances then married as her second husband Charles Fitzroy esq.
 He also assumed the name and arms of Scudamore, and had by her an only daughter and heiress, Frances (1750-1820).
 Frances married Charles Howard, 11th Duke of Norfolk to whom the property then in part descended, and, together with other valuable estates in this county and Gloucestershire, was added to the princely domain of the Howards.

 The Duke and Duchess died without surviving children and after extensive litigation the Holme Lacy estate devolved in 1819 upon Capt.
 Sir Edwyn Francis Stanhope, Bart., R. N., who assumed the additional name and arms of Scudamore and whose son succeeded in 1883 as 9th Earl of Chesterfield.